Royal Yeomanry: Band

-The Inns of Court and City Yeomanry provides the regimental band, a tradition dating back to the late 60s.
-It was formed was in 1961 following the amalgamation of two regiments.
-It one of only two Army Reserve Bands in London with the honoured status of "State Band".
+The Inns of Court and City Yeomanry provides the regimental band, a tradition dating back to the late 1960s.
+It was formed in 1961 following the amalgamation of the two regiments.
+It is one of only two Army Reserve Bands in London with the status of "State Band".
 The band is currently based at Holderness House in London.
-The band undertakes many activities overseas, including providing musical support to regimental celebrations in France and Belgium, and training to musicians of the Military Band Institute of the Armed Forces of Saudi Arabia.
+They undertake activities overseas, including providing musical support to regimental celebrations in France and Belgium, and training the musicians of the Military Band Institute of the Armed Forces of Saudi Arabia.

 Battle Honours

 As a result of the Regiment's initial service during the Iraq war, in 2005 the Royal Yeomanry was awarded the battle honour "Iraq 2003".
-This is the first such honour the regiment has won since its formation, and the first, so far the only, battle honour awarded to an Army Reserve regiment since the Second World War.
+This is the first such honour the regiment has won since its formation, and the first battle honour awarded to an Army Reserve regiment since the Second World War.
 The honour is carried on the regiment's guidon.
 The guidon, presented to the regiment on 7 May 2016, additionally bears 40 of the battle honours won by its antecedent regiments.
 As well as these, the guidon also carries an artillery badge as a distinction, and four theatre honours awarded to those of its antecedents that were converted to artillery during the Second World War.